Innovation in the digital economy

 - Second, examine approaches to developing digital inventions that prioritize adoption.

-The following section describes the formula for innovation and the commitments required for success with this approach.
+The following section describes what innovation is, the formula for innovation, and the commitments required for success with this approach.

 Formula for innovation

 The cloud is often a great platform for invention or the technological aspects of innovation.
-Unfortunately, most great ideas fail during the hard work of adoption, rather than during the ideation or invention processes.
+Unfortunately, most great ideas fail during the hard work of adoption, rather than during the creative or invention processes.
 To ensure success, development teams should always start with adoption as the test for innovation.
-That's why this methodology starts with adoption.
-To use this methodology, the following three commitments should be agreed upon by the team:
+To use this innovation methodology, the following three commitments should be agreed upon by the team:

 - Commitment to prioritize customers over technology